16.01 Residence, office, and duties of Attorney General.

 (b) Two members of the House of Representatives who are not members of the same political party, appointed by the Speaker of the House of Representatives with the advice of the Minority Leader of the House of Representatives.

-(c) The Secretary of Children and Family Services or his or her designee.
+(c) The Secretary of Children and Families or his or her designee.

-(d) The director of the Mental Health Program Office within the Department of Children and Family Services or his or her designee.
+(d) The director of the Mental Health Program Office within the Department of Children and Families or his or her designee.

 (e) The State Surgeon General or his or her designee.